thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 This design produced ***Figure 1*** (above) after 96+ hours of training.

 ### Multivariate Guassian
 To add sophistication, the next iteration attempts to model the lesion's bounding box as a multivariate gaussian.
-This means that instead of the model directly predicting the class labels, it predicts mean and standard deviation parameters that are then used to sample a normal distribution.
-This is also known as the *reparametrization trick*, and its use in was heavily inspired by [Kingma & Welling 2013](https://arxiv.org/abs/1312.6114).
+This means that instead of the model directly predicting the bounding box coordinates, it predicts mean and standard deviation parameters that are then used to sample a normal distribution of coordinates.
+We utilize the *reparametrization trick* to accomplish this, as inspired by [Kingma & Welling 2013](https://arxiv.org/abs/1312.6114).
 Unlike with variational autoencoders - which use a log normal distribution - this implementation uses the classic normal distribution:

 ```python
 from torch.distributions import Normal